Coding with Shards¶

 The shard¶

-A shard in its most basic code form consists of its name surrounded by parentheses.
+A shard in its most basic code form consists of its name and parameters(when applicable).

 The above example consists of 3 different predefined shards.